pymc-devs/pymc/sphinxdocs/tutorial.rst

 .. figure:: _images/ltrace.*
    :width: 600 px

-   Histogram of the marginal posterior probability of parameter :math:`l`.
+   Histogram of the marginal posterior probability of parameter :math:`late_mean`.

 PyMC has its own plotting functionality, via the optional ``matplotlib`` module as noted in the installation notes.
 The ``Matplot`` module includes a ``plot`` function that takes the model (or a single parameter) as an argument::